Hariharan107/Netflix/README.md

-This is my first Project and this is a very basic Netflix Clone done with only Vanilla Js and Bootstrap Hope you Like it 😊
+This is my first project and this is a very basic NETFLIX Clone done with only Vanilla Js and Bootstrap 5.
+Hope you Like it 😊